joeldodson/jsonloggeriso8601datetime/README.md

 Uses the package
 [python-json-logger](https://pypi.org/project/python-json-logger/)
-as a starting point and adds a simple custom formatter to format the timestamp to comply with ISO8601.
+as a starting point and adds a simple custom formatter to format the timestamp to comply with ISO8601 formats.
 I also add a default config to log to the console and to a log file.

 ## Configuration
 I was using a yaml file for configuration.
 I wanted to use the same config for gunicorn though and it does not support yaml based config.
 So I converted the yaml  config to a dict to use Python's dictConfig.